-- 1.1.
-Compliance with technical codes and standards is in the interests of electricity consumers as failure to comply can have a direct and adverse impact on the security and quality of electricity supplied and may have health and safety implications. - 1.2.
-Unless the Authoritywe directs otherwise, electricity generation, transmission distribution and supply licensees are required to comply with the Distribution Code and the Grid Code.
-In addition, Distribution Licensees must comply with the Engineering Recommendation P2/6 and Transmission Licensees with GB Security and Quality of Supply Standards (GB SQSS)SQSS when planning their respective systems.
-Further, transmission licensees are required to comply with the System Owner Operator Transmission Owner Code ('SO-TO Code' or 'STC'). - 1.3.
-A licensee may submit a request to Offgemus for a derogation from the licence requirement to comply with a particular obligation in a code or standard. -This document summarises the process for requesting a derogation.
-From a technical code or standard within electricity generation, transmission and distribution licences.
+- 1.2.
+Unless we direct otherwise, electricity generation, transmission, distribution and supply licensees are required to comply with the Distribution Code and the Grid Code.
+In addition, Distribution Licensees must comply with the Engineering Recommendation P2/6 and Transmission Licensees with GB Security and Quality of Supply Standards (GB SQSS) when planning their respective systems.
+Further, transmission licensees are required to comply with the System Operator Transmission Owner Code ('SO-TO Code' or 'STC'). - 1.3.
+A licensee may submit a request to us for a derogation from the licence requirement to comply with a particular obligation in a code or standard.
+This document summarises the process for requesting a derogation.